Ingles: History

-the U.S. Securities and Exchange Commission (SEC) issuing a Wells notice to the firm in January 2006, indicating that it might bring enforcement action against it.
+the U.S. Securities and Exchange Commission (SEC) issuing a Wells notice to the firm in January 2006, indicating that it might bring an enforcement action against it.
 A settlement was reached with the SEC in April 2006 that did not require payment of a monetary penalty.

 Following the death of Robert Ingle on March 6, 2011, his son Robert P. Ingle II became CEO.

 In December 2012 and December 2013, the company collaborated with Eblen Charities' St. Nicholas Project on what they called "Ingles Toy Store," offering "toys, games, clothes and stocking stuffers" to needy North Carolina families.

-In July 2021, Ingles has collaborated with Creating A Family.
+In July 2021, Ingles collaborated with Creating A Family.

+In September 2024, Ingles was severely impaired by flooding from Hurricane Helene.
+The company's distribution center in Swannanoa was surrounded by water from the adjacent Swannanoa River.
+That and the closure of major highways throughout western North Carolina led to shortages on store shelves.
+The chain's credit card transactions are handled at its Asheville-area headquarters, which was flooded, causing all stores in the chain to accept only cash and check payments for days.
+Some stores without power and water temporarily closed, hampering rural communities with only one supermarket at a time when clean water and food was sorely needed.
+Lines formed outside other stores as staff allowed, in some cases, only five shoppers inside at a time.
+The storm caused $4.5 million in damage to the company's equipment and property.
+An additional $30.4 million worth of Ingles inventory was damaged or destroyed.